m-ou-se/picp/README.md

 No additional circuit is required, the USB wires are directly connected to the programmer PIC, and the pins of that PIC are directly connected to the PIC that's to be programmed.
+The reset, data and clock pins are set to high impedance while not programming, so the programmer can be left connected while running your application.

 It's probably pretty easy to port the PC software to other operating systems.